 It is not essential to open a bank account in Finland, but payments to your bank account abroad will take time and may result in additional fees.
 To open a bank account you need your passport and a Finnish Personal Identification Code.
 There are two banks, OP Financial Grouo and Nordea Bank, that have branches in Inari municipality and also have English websites.

 Municipality of residence

-If you intend to stay permanently you apply for a Finnish municipality of residence (kotikunta).
-Having a municipality of residence is necessary in order to benefit from services offered only to individuals with a municipality of residence, like public health care and child day care.
+If you intend to stay permanently or will be staying for more than a year, you can register Inari as your municipality of residence (kotikunta).
+Having a municipality of residence is necessary in order to benefit from services which the municipality offers only to its own residents, like public health care and child day care.
+Sometimes a municipality of residence is also needed to use services provided by the state authorities or to receive financial benefits or subsidies.
 If you are residing in Finland temporarily, for example to work or study for no longer than one year, in most cases you are not entitled to register a municipality of residence in Finland.